Actindo-AG/Documentation/POS/UserInterface/01b_History.md

 - *Receivable*
     Click the [![Printer](../../Assets/Icons/Printer.png "[Printer]") Print receipt] button to print the sales receipt.
 The button is only displayed when the sale is finalized.
 When no receipt is available, a dash (*-*) is displayed.

     > [Info] The printer must be configured to print the sales receipt.
+For detailed information, see [Configure the printer client for POS](../Integration/03_ConfigurePrinter.md).

 - *ID*
     Sales ID.